fairandsmart/right-consent/_docs/04-configuration.md

 toc: true
 ---

 The configuration of the whole composition is not available in a single place.
 Each component of the system holds a part of the configuration.
-Nevertheless, the backend configuration is probably the most important as it concerns directly the behaviour and functionnal aspects of the main part of the software.
+Nevertheless, the backend configuration is probably the most important as it concerns directly the behaviour and functional aspects of the main part of the software.

 ## IdP (keycloak) configuration